TLD-Mods/Linux_Proton_Guide/README.md

 - **ModSettings** is recommended - it adds an in-game menu to configure mods
 - **Avoid "Auto Updating Plugin"** - it can cause crashes on Linux
-- Many mods require **ModComponent** - download it if mods aren't working
+- **Make sure to only use mods marked "Working" if you want to ensure nothing breaks**
+- **Make sure you have all dependencies of your mods installed before starting**

 ---